-- 4. Be in good standing at Galveston College. - 5.
-Obtain a clear background check or approved Declaratory Order from the Texas Board of Nursing. - 6.
+- 5. Obtain a clear background check or approved Declaratory Order from the Texas Board of Nursing. - 6.
 Provide evidence of first Hepatitis B vaccination. - 7.
 Personally complete the Nursing Program Application.
 (This is a separate application from the Galveston College application.)
 This application is to be filed with the Nursing Director. - 8.
 Pharmacology (RNSG 1301) and Health Assessment (RNSG 1215) may be completed in advance, but no more than 12 months prior to the beginning of the ADN program.